vippsas/vipps-invoice-api/vipps-invoice-api.md

-Status: While we have worked closely with selected partners, and believe that this is _very_ close to production quality, we are more than happy to receive feedback, either with GitHub's issue functionality, or by email.
+Status: While we have worked closely with selected partners, and believe that this is _very_ close to production quality, we are more than happy to receive feedback, either with GitHub's issue functionality, or by email to integration@vipps.no.

-Document version: 0.1.3.
+Document version: 0.1.4.

 ## Technical API documentation